Table of Contents

 As animals have become an integral part of modern relationships, it is important to understand what happens to your pets during the separation and divorce proceedings.
 Given that one or both parties may have special connections to their pets, the decision of who gets the primary care of the animal can sometimes be tense and lead to hostile situations.
-Some of the situations regarding Animals During Divorce Proceedings which commonly arise include:
+Some of the situations regarding Animals During Divorce Proceedings that commonly arise include:

 The Court has a limited capacity to deal with issues involving animal disputes.
-In family law proceedings, animals of the parties are classed as personal property (similar to other personal effects).
+In family law proceedings, the animals of the parties are classed as personal property (similar to other personal effects).
 However, if the animals in question are used for breeding or some other income-producing source, they will be viewed as business assets.

-The Court is unlikely to look favourably on persons who initiate Court proceedings to solely argue for the custody of pet or animal.
+The Court is unlikely to look favorably on persons who initiate Court proceedings to solely argue for the custody of a pet or animal.
 A more appropriate alternative involves the parties negotiating for the animal’s care through an informal agreement or by signing a financial agreement.
 If the custody of an animal forms part of a larger parenting dispute, the Court will consider:

 As mentioned above, the best option for persons who wish to negotiate a care arrangement for an animal or pet is to formalise a plan or contract.
 If you have any questions about what may happen to a pet during a parenting dispute or divorce proceedings, contact us today.